HicBoux/Table-Comparator/README.md

 <h1>Table Comparator : a Flask app to compare two CSV of data in terms of statistics </h1>

-Through this simple app, it becomes simpler to compare two tables of data (saved as .csv) in terms of meta statistics, descriptive statistics and distributions.
+Through this simple app, you can very quickly and easily compare two tables of data (saved as .csv) in terms of meta statistics, descriptive statistics and distributions, just by uploading two CSV files from a graphical interface.
 Thus the app returns :<br/>
  -Number of rows, columns, duplicates, and NaN for each CSV file.<br/>
  -Name of the columns in the header and its datatypes for each CSV file.<br/>
  -Based on column names, a summary and comparison of them (in case of match) through basic indicators